KineticLensman/KineticLensman.github.io/_posts/2020-04-03-Journey-continues.md

 ## Atoms

 In Clojure, MAL and `JKL`, atoms are in effect variables that hold values that can be updated using the built-in `swap` function.
-In contrast, in Common Lisp, `atom` is a function that returns `T` for anything that isn't a cons (a list cell).
-I decided to stick with `JKL`'s semantics for atoms, so had to write an `atomic?` function that has the same effect as Common Lisp's `atom`.
+In contrast, in Common Lisp, `atom` is a function that returns `T` for anything that isn't a cons (a list cell), and where `(atom)` returns `T`.

+To maintain consistency between `JKL` and Clojure, I chose `JKL`'s semantics for `atom`, so had to write an `atomic?` function that has the same effect as Common Lisp's `atom`.
 The resultant `JKL` code is as follows:
 ```
 (def! atomic? (fn* (x)
 	(if (sequential? x)